GuildCrafts/web-development-js/_goals/254-Init_4-Relational_Databases.md

 - [ ] Queries against the Music Player use the `IN` keyword (at least once)
 - [ ] Queries against the Music Player use the `JOIN` keyword (at least once)

+##### Bike Shop

+Create a database for a fictional bike shop.
+Use the [Table Schema for Bike Shop](#table-schema-for-bike-shop) provided.

+- [ ] Folder `bike-shop/` exists in your repo.
+- [ ] Database schema SQL (using PostgreSQL syntax) for the Bike Shop is included in the file `bike-shop/schema.sql`.
+- [ ] Bike Shop schema matches the specifications in [Table Schema for Bike Shop](#table-schema-for-bike-shop).

 #### Stage 4

 Complete the final Khan Academy project.
-Design and create schemas for the "Bossggle" and "Mmmarkdown" apps from the Init 1 and Init 3 goals.
+Design and create schemas for the "Bossggle" app from the Init 1 goals.

 - [ ] Solution SQL for the Khan Academy project: [App impersonator][ka-proj-app-impersonator] is added to a file in your repo named `app_impersonator.sql`
 - [ ] SQL in `app_impersonator.sql` has consistent indentation.